 - Step 5 – File Business Privilege Tax Return

-The name of the LLC must be unregistered in the state in order to be used.
+The name of the LLC must not already be registered by another entity in the state in order to be used.
 Go to the Secretary of State Business Search and search for potential entity names.

 Once a suitable name has been found, the name must be reserved.
 Name reservations can be made online OR by mail.

 - Online: Go to the Secretary of State Online Services page.

 - Cost: $28.00 for Non-Subscribers (credit card only) and $27.00 for Subscribers (ACH accounts only).